khang2204/Python-VulCode-Detection/RESULTS.md

 # QProtoGAT-Vul Binary Detection Results

-## Finalized fixed-split protocol

-All results below use a fixed stratified 70/15/15 train/validation/test split with `split_seed=101`.
-Values are mean ± sample standard deviation across `training_seed` 101, 202, and 303.
-Classical and Quantum use the same split and training seeds.
-The QProtoGAT-Vul_Quantum model uses 10 qubits, circuit depth 5, attention/value dimension 64, and learning rate 0.002.
-In-domain 10% also uses the same fixed stratified 10% subset (`sampling_seed=101`) for all three training seeds.

 ## In-domain

 | Dataset | Method | Accuracy | Balanced Acc. | Precision | Recall | F1 |